folutade/KnowThatYouAnointed/content/posts/the-party.md

 * Lecrae seems to be having a conversation with one of these former peers where he says, “You want me put you on but I know you still with the scammin'”.

-* The phrase “put me on” is a slang way for someone to ask another person to use their position, connections, success or abundance to hook the speaker up, show the speaker undeserved favor, or help the spaker get something that the speaker wants.
+* The phrase “put me on” is a slang way for someone to ask another person to use their position, connections, success, or abundance to hook the speaker up, show the speaker undeserved favor, or help the speaker get something that the speaker wants.

-* In this case, the request seems to be from a former peer who is asking Lecrae to use his wealth and status as a successful grammy winning hip hop artist to “put him on” with some kind of economic opportunity.
+* In this case, the request seems to be from a former peer who is asking Lecrae to use his wealth and status as a successful Grammy-winning hip hop artist to “put him on” with some kind of economic opportunity.

 * Lecrae indicates that he is reluctant and will probably refuse to put this former peer on because Lecrae knows that the peer is still involved with illegal activity, particularly scamming people to get money.

-* Recall that Kendrick called out rappers and influencers who “glorify scamming” and threats to execute them by saying “you get chipped over this credit card”.
+* Recall that Kendrick called out rappers and influencers who “glorify scamming” and threatened to execute them by saying “you get chipped over this credit card.”

-* As we previously noted, Kendrick’s has mentioned the destructive behavior of scammers on several tracks throughout his career.
+* As we previously noted, Kendrick has mentioned the destructive behavior of scammers on several tracks throughout his career.

   * *Baby wanna go back to school, but she need some help
   Because it's hard trying to pay the bills when you're by yourself